Matias-Rossi/thin-ice/README.md

 - Implement more sounds
 - Fix file structure (once Wollok allows this)
 - Improve code quality and readability
-- Improve performance (if possible)
+- Improve performance (if possible) -> Java process used up to 600MB